sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter6.md

 > However, be sure to use this option with caution, as it can have unintended consequences if you're not careful.

 ### **Mac**

+Programming is not only about creating new concepts and abstractions but also about cleaning up and getting rid of old or unnecessary code.
+Fortunately, IntelliJ makes deleting code just as easy as creating it.

+To delete code, you can simply select the lines you want to remove and press <kbd>Shift</kbd> + <kbd>Delete</kbd>.
+You can use it to delete any code fragment in your project.

+Your turn!
+Use this shortcut to:

+* Delete the constructor you just created
+* Delete the class you just created (the package will probably be deleted automatically because it was the only class in there)

+> [!TIP]
+> For more advanced scenarios, IntelliJ provides refactoring actions to help you delete code more safely and efficiently.
+For example, you can use
+> the "inline and remove" refactoring action (<kbd>&#8964;</kbd> + <kbd>&#8997;</kbd> + <kbd>N</kbd>) to remove a method and all its invocations at
+> once without breaking your syntactical correctness.
+>
+> First you empty the body of the method, next you inline it (<kbd>&#8964;</kbd> + <kbd>&#8997;</kbd> + <kbd>n</kbd>).
+>
+> This is sometimes called the "nuke it" option, and it can be very handy when you want to get rid of a method that is used in multiple places.
+> However, be sure to use this option with caution, as it can have unintended consequences if you're not careful.

 <!-- tabs:end -->